cbreeden/fxhash/README.md

 ## Benchmarks

-Generally `fxhash` is than `fnv` on `u32`, `u64`, or any byte sequence with length >= 5.
+Generally `fxhash` is faster than `fnv` on `u32`, `u64`, or any byte sequence with length >= 5.
 However, keep in mind that hashing speed is not the only characteristic worth considering.
 That being said, Rustc had an observable increase in speed when switching from `fnv` backed hashmaps to `fx` based hashmaps.

     bench_fnv_003     ... bench:      3 ns/iter (+/- 0)
     bench_fnv_004     ... bench:      2 ns/iter (+/- 0)